 Olivia Carolino Pires

-Olívia Carolino Pires is an activist with the organization Consulta Popular and has been part of the leadership of Projeto Brasil Popular since 2015.
+Olívia Carolino Pires is an activist with the organization Moviemento Brasil Popular and has been part of the leadership of Projeto Brasil Popular since 2015.
 She completed her bachelor’s degree in economics at the Catholic University of Sao Paulo in 2005 and her master’s in economic development from the University of Campinas in 2009 where she focused on economic history.
-She received her PhD social sciences from the Catholic University of São Paulo in 2015, where she taught in the economics department in 2008 and 2017.
+She received her PhD in social sciences from the Catholic University of São Paulo in 2015, where she taught in the economics department in 2008 and 2017.
 She was part of a team of popular educators with the Center of Popular Education through the Instituto Sedes Sapientiae (2015-2018).
-She is also a professor at the National Florestan Fernandes School and works alongside popular movements and unions in Brazil to further political and popular education projects.
+She is also a professor at the National Florestan Fernandes School (ENFF) and the National Paulo Freire School (ENPF) and works alongside popular movements and unions in Brazil to further political and popular education projects.

 Rebecca Gendler is responsible for the administrative and financial aspects of the São Paulo office.
 She has a bachelor’s degree in Advertising and Publicity with a specialization in marketing from Mackenzie Presbyterian University.
 Before joining Tricontinental: Institute for Social Research, Rebecca worked in the business sector, as well as with marketing agencies.
 She was also in charge of management for a business in the service sector for over seven years, where she was responsible for administrative, financial, and operational management.
 She is also an activist.